aaronsun1030/189-minimax/README.md

   - We provide a project where students implement quiescence search and move ordering on top of the earlier concepts
   - We show how these extensions allow a Chess AI to tackle challenging Chess puzzles
 - Verify that students learned these concepts by asking conceptual and applied questions in a provided quiz
+- By the end of this module, a student will be able to implement advanced game tree searching techniques and will understand the conceptual ideas and tradeoffs that come with these approaches

 ## Navigating the Repo
 Our repo contains three main sections: teaching, assignments, and quiz.